roadsidemultimedia/Docs/getting-started/installation.md

 # Installation #

 To start using PageLines DMS, you will first need to make sure you have [WordPress](http://wordpress.org) installed.
-Once set up, the PageLines DMS can be installed like any other WordPress theme.
+Once set up, PageLines DMS can be installed like any other WordPress theme.

 ## Downloading PageLines DMS ##